-The preparation of consolidated financial statements in conformity with generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-For us, the use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, inventory, intangibles, goodwill, investments, trade and notes receivable, deferred tax assets and accruals and reserves.
+The preparation of consolidated financial statements in conformity with generally accepted accounting principles ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+For us, the use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, intangibles, investments, trade and notes receivable, deferred tax assets and accruals and reserves.
 Management considers information available from professional appraisers, where possible, to support estimates, particularly with respect to flight equipment.
 Despite management's best efforts to accurately estimate such amounts, actual results could materially differ from those estimates.

-In the year ended December 31, 2012, we changed our estimates of useful lives and residual values of certain older aircraft.
+The Company reviews estimated useful life and residual value of aircraft periodically based on its knowledge and external factors coupled with market conditions to determine if they are appropriate and record adjustments on an aircraft by aircraft basis as necessary.
+In the years ended December 31, 2012 and December 31, 2013, we changed our estimates of useful lives and residual values of certain older aircraft.
 The change in estimates is a result of the current market conditions that have negatively affected the useful lives and residual values for such aircraft.
-The effect on net income from continuing operations for the year ended December 31, 2012 was to reduce net income by \$5.2 million, or \$0.04 basic and diluted earnings per share.
+The effect on net income from continuing operations for the year ended December 31, 2013 was to reduce net income by \$8.0 million, or \$0.07 basic and diluted earnings per share.